 In October-November of 2014, the Khaled Bin Sultan Living Oceans Foundation surveyed the most remote, eastern reefs of the Solomon Islands.
 To read about our research goals, please click here.
-I sampled pocilloporid corals to attempt to make conjectures about their health using a standardized biomarker protocol I developed previously.
+I sampled pocilloporid corals (under a CITES permit) to attempt to make conjectures about their health using a standardized biomarker protocol I developed previously.
 I have analyzed the expression of a handful of genes, as well as collected other physiological data from about 120 samples (described here), though I have not yet analyzed the data; I promise to get to it this year (2019)!
-The RNA/DNA/protein extraction protocol can be downloaded here.
+Alternatively, if anyone is interested in taking a crack at it (or knows someone who may be), feel free to email me.
+In the meantime, the RNA/DNA/protein extraction protocol can be downloaded here.

-What I can tell you from a cursory look at the data is that, as was the case in all other places we surveyed, all corals (and their in hospite Symbiodinium populations) were exhibiting the molecular hallmarks of a cellular stress response at the time of sampling.
+What I can tell you from a cursory look at the data is that, as was the case in all other places we surveyed during the “Global Reef Expedition,” all corals (and their in hospite Symbiodinium populations) were exhibiting the molecular hallmarks of a cellular stress response at the time of sampling.
 For a sneak peak of those data, please check out this JMP file (for P. acuta only).
+Here are some supplemental data about all sampled colonies.
 This file contains the NCBI accession numbers of the mitochondrial open reading frame sequences used for genotyping the coral samples, as well as other information about the samples (site information, depth, sampling dates, environmental data, etc.).

 PCA by Symbiodinium assemblage.